-This morning on my way to walk I saw my neighbor Katherine in her signature pink sweat shirt.
+This morning on my way to walk I saw my neighbor Katherine in her signature pink sweatshirt.
 Both of us were glad to have a company for the walk.
-The weather was exceptionally nice for a Seattle morning; temperature was on the upper 40’s and the sky was clear with the golden rays of sun sparkling on the 84th avenue, my usual walking route.
-After a small talk I asked Katherine how she was doing in making time for the new part time job she started recently.
+The weather was exceptionally nice for a Seattle morning; the temperature was on the upper 40’s and the sky was clear with the golden rays of sun sparkling on the 84th avenue, my usual walking route.
+After a small talk, I asked Katherine how she was doing in making time for the new part-time job she started recently.
 “I am not there yet, I need to start making some boundaries for all my responsibilities, my work, my children, my parents…” she started.
 My question just hit the center of her biggest challenge!

 “It seems everyone needs me all the time, all of them got so dependent on me” -Katherine sighed.
 “What feelings come in your mind when they ask for your help?”
 I asked.
-“I get an anxiety that they can’t move ahead without me unblocking them and it will stay like this until I do something”.
-I gave a “really?” look at her face, she read a challenge there, “I don’t know though what is underneath that feeling”- she added.
+“I get anxiety that they can’t move ahead without me unblocking them and it will stay like this until I do something”.
+I gave a “really?” look at her face.
+She read a challenge there, “I don’t know though what is underneath that feeling”- she added.
 I figured Katherine could use some of the concepts from the Power of TED (incidentally I had been working on that the night before).
-I asked, “You might be reacting to that anxious feeling, and as you react, the problem diminishes.
-As a consequence the anxiety lowers.
+I asked, “You might be reacting to that anxious feeling, and as you react, the problem diminishes and the anxiety lowers.
 Does this sound familiar?”
-Yeah, that sounds like right, Katherine agreed.
+Yeah, that sounds right, Katherine nodded.
 “What is your fear if you don’t react right away?”
-Katherine takes a moment to ponder upon my question.
-“How about, a fear of not being needed” I added – Katherine was quick and honest, “that might be it”, she nodded as her voice sounded deeper as if she was validating it with her internal feelings.
-With her permission, next few minutes I gave her a short overview of how our usual way of being makes us a “rescuer” for others around us, when we are in the “rescuer” position we see others as helpless, and incapable.
-In this model the downside is we have to keep “rescuing” as the “poor” helpless ones become more and more dependent on us.
+Katherine took a moment to ponder upon my question.
+“How about, a fear of not being needed” I nudged– Katherine was quick and honest, “that might be it”, she nodded as her voice sounded deeper as if she was validating it with her internal feelings.
+With her permission, the next few minutes I gave her a short overview of how our usual way of making us a “rescuer” for others around us.
+When we are in the “rescuer” position, we see others as helpless, and incapable.
+In this model, the downside is we have to keep “rescuing” as the “poor” helpless ones become more and more dependent on us.
 At times we the rescuers feel like a “victim” of all these “responsibilities”.
 Katherine smiled in agreement but still looked tired.